Best Auto Insurance Companies That Don’t Ask for Proof of Garaging in 2025 [Check Out the Top 10 Companies]

 - Flexible Insurance Plans: It offers a variety of customizable insurance policies without requiring proof of garaging information.

-- Wide Range of Insurance Discounts: Discounts are available for homeowners, hybrid vehicles, and even online insurance purchases.
+- Wide Range of Discounts: Discounts are available for homeowners, hybrid vehicles, and even online insurance purchases.

 Cons